Trophy (countermeasure): Future operators

-On June 24, 2021, the UK Ministry of Defence and Rafael announced that Trophy was selected for detailed assessment and potential integration into the British Army's Challenger 3 main battle tank.
-Rafael said in a press release that the selection was the result of a study conducted by the ministry as part of the Challenger upgrade program led by prime contractor Rheinmetall BAE Systems Land, involving detailed integration and system trials of the lighter Trophy MV variant.
+On 24 June 2021, the UK Ministry of Defence and Rafael announced that Trophy had been selected for detailed assessment and potential integration into the British Army's Challenger 3 main battle tank.
+Rafael stated in a press release that the selection was the result of a study conducted by the ministry as part of the Challenger upgrade program led by prime contractor Rheinmetall BAE Systems Land, involving detailed integration and system trials of the lighter Trophy MV variant.

 In September 2023, a contract was signed to integrate the system on the Challenger 3 tank.
-The contract is for the integration and the trial of few systems prior to a full integration.
+The contract covers the integration and trial of a small number of systems prior to full integration.